-- Improved EagleFiler's support for importing from X/Twitter.
-When you press the capture key, tweets are now imported as HTML files rather than as plain text files. - This works in Safari, Google Chrome, Brave Browser, and Microsoft Edge.
-Previously, only Safari was supported. - This requires enabling JavaScript access in Web browsers. - Extraneous text is removed, and the filename and title are also improved. - When capturing a Web page in Safari, EagleFiler has long been able to preserve the selected text in the record's note.
+- When capturing a Web page in Safari, EagleFiler has long been able to preserve the selected text in the record's note.
 This can be useful for recording that a certain part of the page is important but also storing the full context in which it appears.
-This now works with Google Chrome, Brave Browser, and Microsoft Edge, too. - When viewing a PDF file in Two Pages mode, the first page is now displayed as the cover, with pages 2 and 3 being the first ones displayed as a pair. - Updated the following sections of the manual: - Importing From iOS - Services - Show Tab Bar - Made some improvements to EagleFiler's detection of the current library when using the capture key. - If macOS incorrectly reports that EagleFiler is damaged when installing or updating the app, we now have a Download Fixer tool to help. - Fixed a problem where the name of the current Safari profile could be included in the filename when capturing from Safari.
-For best results, be sure to follow the Enabling JavaScript Access in Web Browsers instructions. - Fixed a bug where indexing could be delayed if another library was busy verifying. - Fixed importing of FastMail message files on macOS 15. - Fixed a bug where the Activity window could look like it was indexing when indexing was disabled.
+This now works with Google Chrome, Brave Browser, and Microsoft Edge, too. - When viewing a PDF file in Two Pages mode, the first page is now displayed as the cover, with pages 2 and 3 being the first ones displayed as a pair. - Updated the following sections of the manual: - Importing From iOS - Services - Show Tab Bar - Made some improvements to EagleFiler's detection of the current library when using the capture kev. - If macOS incorrectly reports that EagleFiler is damaged when installing or updating the app, we now have a Download Fixer tool to help. - Fixed a problem where the name of the current Safari profile could be included in the filename when capturing from Safari.
+For best results, be sure to follow the Enabling JavaScript Access in Web Browsers instructions. - Fixed a bug where indexing could be delayed if another library was busy verifying. - Fixed importing of FastMail message files on macOS 15. - Fixed a bug where the Activity window could look like it was indexing when indexing was disabled. - Fixed a bug where capturing from Twitter didn't work from the x.com domain. - Added RevealRecordInParent to the esoteric preferences, which lets you control whether opening a record link shows the record in its containing folder rather than in the Records source. - Improved the layout of 4th-level section headers in the PDF version of the manual. - Updated to version 1.6.1 of the SkimNotes framework.